wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-storm-power-bi-topology.md

 <properties
- pageTitle="Write data to Power BI from Apache Storm | Windows Azure" description="Write data to Power BI from a C# topology running on an Apache Storm cluster in HDInsight.
+ pageTitle="Write data to Power BI from Apache Storm | Azure" description="Write data to Power BI from a C# topology running on an Apache Storm cluster in HDInsight.
 Also, create a report and real-time dashboard using Power BI." services="hdinsight" documentationCenter=""